ssec/polar2grid/doc/source/introduction.rst

 Software Design
 ---------------

-Polar2Grid has a modular design operating on the idea of satellite “products” or "datasets"; data observed by a satellite instrument.
+|project| has a modular design operating on the idea of satellite “products”
+or "datasets"; data observed by a satellite instrument.
 These products can be any type of raster data, such as temperatures, reflectances, radiances, or any other value that may be recorded by or calculated from an instrument.
-There are 4 main steps or components involved when working with these products in Polar2Grid: reading, writing, compositing, and remapping.
+There are 4 main steps or components involved when working with these products in |project|: reading, writing, compositing, and remapping.
-Polar2Grid makes it possible to access and configure these steps via simple bash scripts.
-The script that "glues" these steps together is ``polar2grid.sh`` and creates gridded versions of the user swath products provided to it.
-More information on accessing Polar2Grid's features and running its scripts can be found in the :doc:`getting_started` section or the examples following each reader section.
+|project| makes it possible to access and configure these steps via simple
+bash scripts.
+The script that "glues" these steps together is
+|script_literal| and creates gridded versions of the user data products
+provided to it.
+More information on accessing |project|'s features and running its scripts can be found in the :doc:`getting_started` section or the examples following each reader section.
 Note that although an example may be written for a specific reader the same operations can